 Do not capitalize the words government, federal, city, or state unless the word is part of the formal name of the governmental entity.

 - Georgia Tech is located in the beautiful city of Atlanta.

 - The City of Atlanta has reduced its budget by 5%.

 - Georgia Tech is the highest-ranked university in the entire state of Georgia.

 - The State of Georgia is responsible for issuing driver’s licenses to its citizens.

-Always capitalize Board of Regents, Regents Professor/Professorship (note omission of the apostrophe; the usage is descriptive rather than possessive), Georgia General Assembly, Congress, the House of Representatives, the House, and the Senate.
+Always capitalize Board of Regents, Regents' Professor/Professorship, Georgia General Assembly, Congress, the House of Representatives, the House, and the Senate.